 In late February 2012, bankrupt Peninsula Hospital in Queens, N.Y., closed down much of its 173-bed facility after NY state health officials ordered it to shut its lab, citing patient safety danger.
-Since lab services were intertwined with the hospital’s operations, Peninsula Hospital transferred and discharged its inpatients and cancelled surgeries, according to Crain’s New York.
+Since lab services were intertwined with the hospital’s operations, Peninsula Hospital transferred and discharged its inpatients and canceled surgeries, according to Crain’s New York.
 The hospital could not admit patients, but a spokesperson stated it was not closed.
-Non-clinical services, like radiology was open, for instance.
+Non-clinical services, like radiology, was open, for instance.

 The New York state health department listed 59 problems in the lab, many of which related to the hospital’s blood bank.
-For example, an individual with only two days of training worked alone in the blood bank, according to Queens Chronicle.
-Blood platelets were stored at improper temperatures and the hospital did not maintain, calibrate and monitor crucial instruments, according to WNYC.
+For example, an individual with only two days of training worked alone in the blood bank, according to the Queens Chronicle.
+Blood platelets were stored at improper temperatures and the hospital did not maintain, calibrate, and monitor crucial instruments, according to WNYC.
 State health inspectors discovered three units of expired plasma in its blood-bank freezer, according to Crain’s New York.

 Chapter 11 of the Bankruptcy Code generally referred to as “reorganization” bankruptcy usually involves a corporation or partnership.
 A chapter 11 debtor in Walnut Creek, Sacramento, San Francisco, Fairfield proposes a reorganization plan to keep a business going and pay creditors over time.

 The situation illustrated how bankruptcy can happen to anyone and any entity, even well-known hospitals.
 In New York, chapter 11 is usually used to reorganize a business such as a hospital.